GoogleCloudPlatform/database-assessment/src/collector/README.txt

 3. Execution
 ------------

-    a) change directory to the "advisor_extract" subdirectory.
+    a) change directory to the "collection" subdirectory.

     b) login to sqlplus as a user with the required privileges and run:

-        @advisor_extract.sql
+        @collection.sql

     c) follow the prompt at the end of the warning message to either continue or cancel the execution

         Notes:
             1) Google Database Migration Advisor Data Extractor extracts data for a single database or PDB at a time.
 In multitenant
-               CDB databases, you must either connect to the required PDB container directly or switch to the the required PDB container from within your session before running the advisor_extract.sql script.
+               CDB databases, you must either connect to the required PDB container directly or switch to the the required PDB container from within your session before running the collector.sql script.
 Running this from within the root container will generate an exception and terminate

 4. Results
 ----------

-    A zipfile of extracted results will be created in the location specified by the opdba_advisor_spool_dir configuration parameter.
-The zipfile will be named advisor_extract_[DBNAME]_[DATE_TIME].zip.
+    An archive of the extracted results will be created in the location specified by the opdba_advisor_spool_dir configuration parameter.
+The archive will be named opdb_[DBNAME]_[DATE_TIME].tgz.

 LICENSE_TEXT